Brotherbond/maxibuy.co/README.md

 - set APP_PORT, VITE_PORT and FORWARD_ values in the new .env file

-# Open each server folder in terminal, install packages then sail up
+## Open each server folder in terminal, install packages then sail up
 composer install && ./vendor/bin/sail up -d

+## install and run blade in dev mode
+pnpm i && pnpm run dev  # NB pnpm is used here just like npm or yarn
 # To stop process, close from docker or open required server folder in terminal, then sail down
 ./vendor/bin/sail down